lgruelas/Python-DataScience-Snippets/README.md

 With this said, I want to clarify that the use of these codes is not convinient in a real world problem (for that already exist tons of wonderfull libraries), I only reccomend it to studie porpouses.

-I have done this to my better understanding, but I made it public in case that these code could help someone else to understand an algorithm.
+I have done this to my better understanding, but I made it public in case that this code could help someone else to understand an algorithm.

 ## Getting Started